bebraw/yeswejekyll/index.md

 ### \_config.yml

 `_config.yml` contains site-wide configuration.
 It may also be used to define some defaults which Jekyll uses during generation.
-I recommend setting the following at least to conform with GitHubsettings:
+I recommend setting the following at least to conform with GitHubsettings.
+There are also [various other configuration options](https://github.com/mojombo/jekyll/wiki/configuration) you might want to study.

 {% highlight yaml %}
 port: 4000